kaijennissen/math_rag/README.md

 ## 🧭 Project Overview

-This project implements a agentic GraphRAG system for question-answering on mathematical documents.
+This project implements an agentic GraphRAG system for question-answering on mathematical documents.
 It combines the power of Knowledge Graphs with Retrieval-Augmented Generation to provide accurate answers to mathematical queries by capturing the hierarchical and relational structure of mathematical concepts.

 Key features:
 - 🧠 Knowledge Graph construction from mathematical PDFs with Neo4j